Skip to content

 Step 2: Validate the Available Resources

 The minimum required resources are 3 Kubernetes CPU cores and around 2,5GiB of memory for the management platform.
-Depending on the load, the instance can scale up and is limited to 10 Kubernetes CPU cores cores and ~8GiB of memory.
+Depending on the load, the instance can scale up and is limited to 10 Kubernetes CPU cores and ~8GiB of memory.

 Each session requires a minimum of 0.4 Kubernetes CPU cores and 1.6Gi of memory.
 A session can scale up until it reaches 2 Kubernetes CPU cores and 6Gi of memory.